-The definition of material information is what a reasonable investor would consider important in the total mix of information so attorneys and their issuer clients need to make judgements about whether something has been omitted or whether something was misleading in the context of the total mix of information.
+The definition of 'Material Information' is what a reasonable investor would consider important in the total mix of investment information, so attorneys and their issuer clients need to make judgements about whether something has been omitted or whether something was misleading in the context of the total mix of information provided to potential investors.

-The issuer will be judged later on, if ever something goes wrong, by what the SEC or court thinks a reasonable investor would have cared about.
-This flip-side can easily come up in EB-5 practice.
-One might reasonably say, "No EB5 investors ever ask about this particular aspect of a project; the investors don't seem to care about it".
-And that may be true, but if that’s the particular aspect of the project that ends up causing a serious problem down the road, and if the SEC or a court believes that a reasonable investor would have cared about that fact, then whatever your actual investors cared about will not matter.
+The issuer will be judged after the fact, if ever something goes wrong, by what the SEC or court thinks a reasonable investor would have cared about.
+This flip-side can easily come up in EB-5 offerings.
+One might reasonably say, "No EB5 investors ever asks about this particular aspect of a project; the investors don't seem to care about it".
+And that may be true, but if that’s an aspect of the project that ends up causing a serious problem down the road, and if the SEC or a court believes that a reasonable investor would have cared about that fact, then whatever your actual investors cared about will not matter.

-Examples of facts a reasonable investor might care about but that EB-5 investors might not ask about are the terms of a more senior loan, the terms of an inter-creditor agreement, the material provisions in a franchise agreement, who bears the risk of construction cost overruns and the credit-worthiness of any parties listed as guarantors.
-These are examples of facts that are not normally included in an EB-5 business plan but that are normally considered important to a reasonable investor in a real estate development project.
+Some examples of the facts that a reasonable investor might care about, but that EB-5 investors might not ask about, are the terms of a more senior loan, the terms of an inter-creditor agreement, the material provisions in a franchise agreement, the question of who bears the risk of construction cost overruns and the credit-worthiness of any parties listed as guarantors.
+These are examples of facts that are not normally included in an EB-5 business plan but are normally considered important to a reasonable investor in a real estate development project.